alpyen/fpga-mediaplayer/README.md

   - Pixels that should be very dim (brightness = 1) can shine very bright.
 - Software
   - Implement play/pause into the player
-  - Implement multithreaded decoding for the player
-    - The player can take several seconds to fully decode the file before playing it back
-    - Refactor code while doing it
-    - Remove dump audio and video switch
+  - Add player progress information on decode
   - Check if audio only or video only files work
 - Documentation
   - Write README on how to encode and load up the media file into the board's flash and play it back.
   - Update scripts README for merger.py
-    - Rename merger.py to concat and update CLI to use positional arguments
   - Write README for kicad/
   - Write README for vivado/
     - Move the Vivado project stuff into the corresponding README